7135-Cutiepy/ScheditBackEnd/README.md

 ### /schedule

-Currently returns a string that says "But this grill is not a home.
-This is not the stove I know.
-I would trade it all away.
-If you'd come back to stay."
+Currently returns a string that says "sup".
 This route will be the basis for queing schedule creation, checking the status of a job, and returning schedules after they're created.